VirtualLiveLab/vite-plugin-feature-flags/README.md

 [![npm)](https://img.shields.io/npm/v/@virtual-live-lab/vite-feature-flags-plugin)](https://www.npmjs.com/package/@virtual-live-lab/vite-feature-flags-plugin)

-A Vite plugin for feature flags.
+A feature flag plugin for Vite.

 ## How to use